jkeuper/jkeuper.github.io/_posts/2018-02-06-git-worktree.md

 $
 ```

-Cleaning up your worktree does not remove your branch.
-You later
+Cleaning up your worktree does not remove your branch, only the worktree
-can continue work on your branch.
+is deleted.
+You later can continue work on your branch and see the local
+commits you made while working with your worktree.

 ```console
 $ git branch